ayushgp/ayushgp.github.io/_posts/2016-10-10-Tic-Tac-Toe-Socket-IO.md

 title: Tic Tac Toe using Socket.IO
 ---

-# Tic Tac Toe Game using Socket.IO

-Today I'll teach you how to create a real time [Tic-Tac-Toe game](https://www.wikiwand.com/en/Tic-tac-toe) using [socket.IO](http://socket.io).
+I'll teach you how to create a real time [Tic-Tac-Toe game](https://www.wikiwand.com/en/Tic-tac-toe) using [socket.IO](http://socket.io).

 _Note: This project uses [skeleton](http://getskeleton.com/), a minimal css framework to keep the UI pretty.
 It's not required to build this app._
 The code for this application is available on [GitHub](https://github.com/ayushgp/tic-tac-toe-socket-io) and you can check out the [demo on Heroku](https://tic-tac-toe-realtime.herokuapp.com).